JuliaQX/QXTools.jl/paper.md

 # Background

 Classical simulation of quantum circuits is essential for debugging and validating the accuracy of quantum computing devices and algorithms.
 This is a very computationally demanding problem owing to the exponential growth in the state space as the number of qubits is increased.
 Up until recently it has been possible to simulate the largest prototype universal quantum computers using direct evolution of the quantum state (where the full wave-function is stored in memory (or on disk)) using modest personal computing resources.
 With the recent emergence of Noisy Intermediate Scale Quantum (NISQ) devices, it has become intractable to use this approach to simulate devices of this size on even the largest supercomputers.
-These advances have necessitated the development of new circuit simulation methods which can simulate large systems without incurring the memory required to store the full wave-function.
+These advances have necessitated the development of new circuit simulation methods which can simulate large systems without requiring the memory to store the full wave-function.
 Tensor network methods have been demonstrated to achieve state of the art performance in simulating Random Quantum Circuits (RQC) as part of the quantum sumpremacy experiments [@Villalonga:2019].
 Despite the impressive results achieved with these methods to date they are not suitable for all types of circuits and in many cases full wave-function methods are preferable.
 For example for highly entangled circuits, the tensor network representation will consume the same memory as full wave-function methods but will incur additional overhead.
 However for circuits with moderate entanglement and cases where one is not interested in exact results, but in results up to a particulary fidelity, tensor network approaches can offer significant advantages.

 Tensor networks refer to networks of interconnected tensors, the use of which originated in the condensed matter physics and quantum information communities as a means of simulating strongly correlated many body quantum systems.
 Expressing a quantum circuit as a tensor network is very straightforward and involves replacing each gate with a tensor and registers with sets of interconnected tensors.
 Single qubit Hadamard gates remain unchanged from their matrix representation, while two qubit gates can be expressed as a single rank 4 tensor or two connected rank 3 tensors.
 Once the quantum circuit is expressed as a network of interconnected tensors operations can be performed by contracting tensors together.
 For further details there are many excellent resources on tensor networks and their use in quantum information, see [@Biamonte:2017], [@Bridgeman:2017], [@Wood:2011].

+This is a very active area of research with many packages available offering quantum circuit simulation capabilities using tensor network methods, each with different capabilities.
+These include the quimb package [@Gray:2018], ExaTN [@McCaskey:2019], Koala [@Pang:2020], PastaQ [@Torlai] and Jet [@Vincent:2021].
+Some of the more distinctive features of QXTools is the use of the Flowcutter algorithm for contraction path finding, the focus on distributed simulation, the use of Julia and the modular design.

 # Functionality and design